The-Known-Galaxy/archives/jedi/sentient_species/devaronian/devaronian.md

 Devaronians had a higher average force sensitive population than most sentient species.

 # Section 1

 On the planet Devoran they lived in a matriarchal society.
 Females had most of the power and influence in society and in government.
-It was thought that males weren’t actually exempt from rising in power, they just preferred not to and were often nomads instead.
+It was thought that males werenâ€™t actually exempt from rising in power, they just preferred not to and were often nomads instead.
 They explored different places while staying loyal to their family at home.
 Though lots of them were force sensitive, the Jedi or Sith way never really applied to their society so there were very few that ended up trained in the force.
 Their passion for exploring was very strong as they were known to create their own hyperdrive systems without input from any outside populations.
 Due to this, it was likely that you would encounter a few of them during your own travels.
-However, since The Clone Wars, they aren’t seen as often.
+However, since The Clone Wars, they arenâ€™t seen as often.